 While disc brakes have long been established on high-quality mountain bikes, disc brakes on road bikes are still far off from being established to the same extent.
 However, the interest of road cyclists in disc brakes is growing continuously and the range of sophisticated braking systems offered by manufacturers is increasing accordingly.

 Light and reliable rim brakes have been standard on road bikes for amateurs and professionals for several decades.
 Road bike rims are therefore equipped with a special braking surface for the brake pads to press against.
 Mostly, these surfaces are made of aluminium – but sometimes individual alloys or carbon are used instead.
 Carbon fibre is known for its high strength and low weight.
 In wet conditions, however, the braking power of an aluminium braking surface is noticeably more powerful.
 One disadvantage of the rim brake is the restriction in the choice of tyres, because road bike tyres for rim brakes must not be too wide.
-Road bikes are made of increasingly stiff materials to ensure ideal power transmission.
+Road bikes are made of increasingly stiff materials to ensure an ideal power transfer.
 At the same time, the cyclist’s comfort always lessens.
 Wider tyres promise better damping and adapted riding comfort – but cannot be fitted with rim brakes.